 When you are done with a world or sentence file, you can close it using the Close commands on the File menu.
 As usual, there is a command which closes the active tab whether it is a world or sentence, and a submenu which allows you to close the tab of your choice.
-The close commands can also be accessed from the tab's menu or by clicking on the close icon on the tab itself.
+The close commands can also be accessed from the tab's menu.